 You also need to think about which type of tablet you want.
 For example, if you're after a tablet to replace your laptop, a ‘hybrid’ could be your best bet.
-Some, like the Microsoft Surface Pro 3, work great as an on-the-go productivity tool.
-We've included some of the best specialist tablets too, including one that's great for gaming and another that’s ideal for budding digital artists.
+Some, like the Microsoft Surface Pro 4, work great as an on-the-go productivity tool.
+We've included some of the best specialist tablets too, including one that's great for gaming.

 How we test tablets

 We review dozens of tablets every year, some of which are good, some bad.
 This gives us a clear insight into what makes a great tablet and also means we can compare them like-for-like.

 We use every tablet we review just like you will, but we also subject them to benchmark tests to compare performance – whether that's for the processor, screen, camera or battery.
 Our scores and awards are based on a blend of a tablet's features, as well as how easy it is to use and how much it costs.